 Change polygons were divided into five dynamic behavior classes: lateral or downstream migration, avulsion, channelization, post-channelization, and chute development.
 Lateral or downstream migration is a natural process by which streams erode sediment from their outside banks and deposit sediment along their inside banks.
 Avulsion, an abrupt change in channel position, occurs when a chute develops on the floodplain during high flow and subsequently incises and captures the main flow of the stream.
 Chutes may also be ephemeral features that may not develop fully to an avulsed channel.
 Channelization is usually recognized as abrupt change in channel planform that results in a straightened channel where construction activities and an apparent advantage to expedited drainage are evident.
 Where avulsion, chute formation, or migration occur after a reach shows evidence of channelization, post-channelization is assigned as the dynamic class.

 Preliminary results of stream dynamics analysis are given (Table 9and Figure 32).
 The ratio of total areal change per unit stream length is a metric of total planform change, with planform stability inversely related to magnitude.
 Total areal change per unit stream length was greatest (14.9 m2/mile) in the lower portion of the watershed and least in the middle portion (9.0 m2/mile) of the watershed.
-Most of the change not attributed to channelization occurred via lateral and downstream migration of meanders along Little Senachwine Creek and below its confluence with Senachwine Creek, with the magnitude of the changes increasing downstream (Figure 33).
+Most of the change not attributed to channelization occurred via lateral and downstream migration of meanders along Creek and below its confluence with Creek, with the magnitude of the changes increasing downstream (Figure 33).
 Both activity and downstream increase in magnitude could be due to downstream increases in valley slope, discharge, or bedload.
 The relatively low ratio of change to stream length (i.e., planform stability) in the middle HUC is probably partly due to bedrock control of the channel that inhibits incision and, where the stream cuts into the eastern valley wall, inhibits lateral migration.
 The relatively high ratio (11.6 m2/mile) in the upper HUC is attributable to channelization, the predominant mode of channel planform change there (Figure 34).
 Channelization was a relatively small portion of total change further downstream.
 Only two observations of planform change following channelization were identified, and those were in the lower watershed where observations of extensive meander migration suggest relatively high intrinsic change.
 Long-term stability of channelized reaches could be due to low stream power in the upper watershed because of low channel slope there, regular maintenance of straightened reaches, or limitations in discerning changes because of the imagery scale or limited temporal resolution.
 Field observations of active slumping and use of riprap and fill to stabilize banks along part of the channelized reach near County Road 1050 N (Figure 19) suggest that channel widening or deepening is occurring, phenomena not observable from imagery used.